carlosromanxyz/vaccination-backend-app/README.md

 # API documentation

-1. After server start, you can go to `http://localhost:3000/api` (Based on Swagger)
+1. After server start, you can go to `http://localhost:3000/api`